 The Lauinger Library is located in the heart of the Washington metropolitan area, on the Main Campus of Georgetown University, above the Key Bridge and the Potomac River, at the corner of 37th and Prospect Streets NW.
 The library houses materials in the humanities, social sciences and business, as well as U.S. federal government documents and the Booth Family Center for Special Collections, which includes archives, rare books, manuscripts and rare prints.
-Lauinger Library also serves as the center for the following: the Gelardin New Media Center; the Durkin Collection; the McGhee Collection; the McGhee Center Collection in Alanya, Turkey; the Villa Le Balze Collection in Fiesole, Italy; and the Woodstock Theological Library.
+Lauinger Library also serves as the center for the following: the Gelardin Center; the Durkin Collection; the McGhee Collection; the McGhee Center Collection in Alanya, Turkey; the Villa Le Balze Collection in Fiesole, Italy; and the Woodstock Theological Library.

 Blommer Science Library is located on the third floor of the Reiss Science Building.
 Blommer provides information and research services for undergraduate and graduate programs in biology, chemistry, computer science, mathematics, and physics.
 Some 60,000 books and journals are housed in Blommer, and a large portion of our collection is available electronically.
 Older science materials are housed in Lauinger Library, Riggs Library, and an off-campus shelving facility.